Time-dependent Rabi frequencies to protect quantum operations on an atomic qutrit by continuous dynamical decoupling: Results

 The impact of our protection scheme is here quantified by means of the fidelity measuring how close are the states obtained, respectively, by the dissipative dynamics associated to the total Hamiltonian of Eq.~\eqref{eq:Htot} (treated by means of a Redfield master equation \cite{napolitano2019protecting}) and by the noise-free dynamics governed by the Hamiltonian $H_{\mathrm{lab}}(t)$ of Eq.~\eqref{Hlab}.
 The latter dynamics gives after a time $\tau$ the same output state of the ideal noise-free dynamics governed by the gate Hamiltonian $H_G$ of Eq.~\eqref{Hd} (i.e., the dynamics in the absence of the protective scheme).
 In our study we also consider the dissipative dynamics in the absence of the protective scheme, which is obtained by turning off the control Hamiltonian $H_c(t)$.
+Since the two baths are always assumed to be identical we refer to them using the term bath as singular.

 Concerning the fidelity, it is defined for two arbitrary states $\rho$ and $\sigma$ as $[\mathrm{Tr}\{\sqrt{\sqrt{\rho} \sigma \sqrt{\rho}}\}]^2$.
-Since the two baths are always assumed to be identical we refer to them using the term bath at singular.
+In order to properly characterize the performance of an arbitrary gate $U$, we consider the average over a suitable set of initial states $\rho(0)$.
+According to Ref.~\cite{nielsen2002simple}, we can define the average one-qudit gate fidelity as

+where the $U_j$ form a unitary operator basis for the qudit and $\mathcal{E}$ is the map associated to the master equation.
+The $U_j$ must be orthogonal with respect to the Hilbert-Schmidt inner product, that is, they are such that $\Tr\{U_j^\dagger U_k\} = d \delta_{jk}$, where $\delta_{jk}$ is the Kronecker delta.
+In our qutrit case, a natural choice is represented by the Gell-Mann matrices $\lambda_j$, and so we set $U_0$ as the qutrit identity matrix $\mathbb{I}_{3}$, and $U_j = \sqrt{3/2} \lambda_j$.
+The average fidelity for a one-qutrit gate can then be calculated as

+Notice that although individually the Gell-Mann matrices do not represent physical density operators, the above considered basis can be used to represent any physical state.
+It follows that the master equation can be used to compute $\mathcal{E}(\lambda_j)$ for any $j$.